 The completion of the presidential elections in June, ending the elections cycle that started mid-2012, has freed politicians to direct their focus back to the economy.
 During the second quarter, the government announced a program to offer 8% mortgages on certain conforming apartments.
 As consumers refinance their properties, we have seen a stimulative effect on the economy.
-Loans outstanding in the banking industry also increased substantially during the last 12 months, rising 42.1%.
-From June 30, 2012 to June 30, 2013, the national consumer price index increased 8.8%.
-The growth of money supply (M2) has slowed in the months of July and June to 1.1% and 1.2% compared to an increase of 10.2% in the month of May.
+Loans outstanding in the banking industry also increased substantially during the last 12 months, rising 53%.
+From October 30, 2012 to October 30, 2013, the national consumer price index increased 10.8%.
+The growth of money supply (M2) has slowed since June rising 1.2%, 1.1%, 4.0%, 0.9% and 2.8% in June, July, August, September and October respectively.
+This is compared to an increase of 10.2% in the month of May.

 One area of concern in the economy remains FDI, which has been on decline since 2012.
 After controversial discussions regarding the foreign investment and mining laws, the government announced a planned new FDI law that is expected to support foreign investment.